 If your eyes regularly feel dry when you wake up in the morning, it’s important to know why.
 Inflammation, age, medications and environmental factors can all dry out your eyes and cause other symptoms, such as a burning sensation in or around the eyes.

-To identify the cause and relieve your dry eye symptoms, schedule an eye exam with James Sinoway O.D. at James Tracey Eye Care in Midtown.
+To identify the cause and relieve your dry eye symptoms, schedule an eye exam with James Sinoway O.D. at James Tracey Eye Care in Woodcliff Lake.
 Pinpointing the underlying problem is the first step toward waking up in comfort.

 What Can Cause Dry Eyes in the Morning?